Soy Rebelde Tour: Commercial performance

 RBD performing "Tras de Mí" during their first show in Rio de Janeiro, Brazil.

 The announcement of the tour led to a commercial success.
 On January 20, a second date was added in Los Angeles, while additional dates in New York City, Chicago, Glendale, Miami, Edinburg and San Diego were added five days later.
 The group scheduled a total of four concerts at the BMO Stadium in Los Angeles.
 A new date in Monterrey was announced on January 27, and consequently, another one in Guadalajara on January 31.
 On March 23, a third date was revealed for Monterrey.
 It also broke records for the most shows on a single tour at the Foro Sol, with six overall, and revenue sales in Mexico City, previously held by Bad Bunny with The World's Hottest Tour and Daddy Yankee with La Última Vuelta World Tour.

 During the presale in Brazil, all tickets available were sold under six minutes.
 The general sale in São Paulo was met with "overwhelming" demand, with approximately 600,000 people trying to get tickets, prompting the addition of a second and third dates.
 On March 27, a second date for Rio de Janeiro was announced along with three brand new dates in São Paulo, with a fourth one at the Allianz Parque and two additional at the Estádio do Morumbi in order to fulfill the demand.
 The CEO of CTS Eventim in Brazil, responsible for selling tickets, has said this was the biggest challenge the company has faced in the country.

-For the initial concert in Medellín, a presale was scheduled to happen on February 15, with the general sale to ocurre two days later.
+For the initial concert in Medellín, a presale was scheduled to happen on February 15, with the general sale to occur two days later.
 However, during the presale 225,000 people attempted to purchase tickets, causing the website of eTicket Colombia to crash.
 On February 16 and 20, a second and third date were added, respectively.
 The first two dates were sold out within hours of tickets being released, with the third date being sold out in 50 minutes.
 On February 25, a fourth and final date in Medellín was announced.
 Furthermore, flights and hotel room prices soared for the concert dates.